Primary Fields of Interest

 Kim Seashore's researches teachers' use of student thinking and formative assessment in order to achieve more equitable learning outcomes in mathematics.

-James T. Smith* (retired) His main scholarly project now is a book, The legacy of Mario Pieri in arithmetic and geometry, in collaboration with Elena Marchisotto.
-Pieri (1860-1913) was a major figure in the Italian research groups in algebraic geometry and logic.
+James T. Smith* (emeritus) Completed The Legacy of Mario Pieri in Geometry and Arithmetic with Elena Anne Marchisotto (2007).
 A long-standing background project is investigation and implementation of computer techniques for doing and presenting mathematics.